 - For the treatment of community-acquired pneumonia (CAP) in the outpatient setting, beta-lactam antibiotics such as amoxicillin, with or without a macrolide or doxycycline.

-- For inpatient (non-ICU) patients with CAP, a beta-lactam (e.g., ceftriaxone) plus a macrolide, or monotherapy with a fluoroquinolone (e.g., levofloxacin).
+- For inpatient (non-ICU) patients with CAP, a beta-lactam (e.g., ceftriaxone) plus a macrolide, or monotherapy with a fluoroquinolone (e.g., levofloxacin) may be used.
 Coverage for methicillin-resistant S. aureus (MRSA) and Pseudomonas should be included (e.g., vancomycin and cefepime, respectively).

 - For pneumonia in the ICU setting, a beta-lactam (e.g., ceftriaxone) plus azithromycin or levofloxacin, along with vancomycin for MRSA coverage, and anti-pseudomonal coverage (e.g., imipenem or piperacillin-tazobactam) are used.

 - Azole antifungals (e.g., fluconazole, voriconazole) if a fungal etiology, such as Histoplasma, is suspected.
 Voriconazole is especially effective against Fusarium and Aspergillus.

 - A combination of rifampin, isoniazid, ethambutol, and pyrazinamide is used for the treatment of active tuberculosis.

 The final choice of antimicrobial should be directed by the results of the culture and sensitivity report.